mdbraber/obsidian-block-mirror/README.md

 - Make sure your NodeJS is at least v16 (node --version).
 - `npm i` or `yarn` to install dependencies.
 - `npm run dev` to start compilation in watch mode.

+## Caveats / bugs
+- When using with tasks and crossing off many items at the same time (and with multiple files open that contain mirrored blocks) it can create a race condition
+- Currently it only considers single-line blocks

+It's just a proof-of-concept for now, so there are probably a ton of things you could consider a bug, be careful!

 ## Idea
 See this discussion: https://forum.obsidian.md/t/synced-lines-or-blocks-for-obsidian/80354